-Students may request a withdrawal from all classes at any time between the first and last day of classes by completing the "Degree-Seeking Graduate Student Withdrawal Form" found on registrar.umd.edu/registration/ separating-university/withdraw#graduate.
+classes at any time between the first and last day of classes by completing the "Degree-Seeking Graduate Student Withdrawal Form" found on registrar.umd.edu/registration/separating-university/withdraw#graduate.
 Students must submit this written notice of withdrawal to the Office of the University Registrar no later than the last day of classes.
-The effective date of withdrawal, for the purposes of any refund, is the date that the written withdrawal notice is received by the Office of the University Registrar.
+The effective date of withdrawal, for the purposes of any refund, is the date that the written withdrawal notice is received by the status, and progress toward earning a degree.

-In addition to academic consequences, a withdrawal can have ramifications on financial aid, visa status, graduate student status, and progress toward earning a degree.
 It is the student's responsibility to review these potential implications with the appropriate offices.

+In addition to academic consequences, a withdrawal can have ramifications on financial aid, visa status, graduate student

+Office of the University Registrar.

-For more information on graduate student withdrawal, including the procedures for non-degree seeking students, visit registrar/ umd.edu/registration/separating-university/ withdraw#graduate or email registrargraduate@umd.edu.
+For more information on graduate student withdrawal, including the procedures for non-degree seeking students, visit registrar/umd.edu/registration/separating-university/withdraw#graduate or email registrar-graduate@umd.edu.